NDRF conducts awareness programme on Covid-19

 HT Bureau

-GUWAHATI, Oct 11: With the aim of creating awareness among the common people to take preventive measures for COVID-19, the 1st Battalion National Disaster Response Force (NDRF) conducted an awareness programme at Uzan Bazar Ghat, Guwahati on Sunday.
+GUWAHATI, Oct 17: In a bid to encourage people in following the safety norms and defeat the COVID-19 pandemic, the 1st Battalion National Disaster Response Force (NDRF) organized an awareness programme at Delhivery Private Limited Hill View Complex in Pamohi village under Kamrup (Rural) district on Saturday.